CERT-Polska/ursadb/docs/syntax.md

 index "/opt" nocheck
 ```

-Obviously care should be taken in this case.
+Of course, care should be taken in this case.

 ### Response format